mrc-ide/individual/joss/paper_backup.md

 Several R packages provide interfaces to other software libraries.
-The nlrx package provides an R interface to NetLogo [@Salecker:2019] to set up reproducible experiements and focuses on sensitivity analysis, and RNetLogo is a more basic interface [@Thiele:2014].
+The nlrx package provides an R interface to NetLogo [@Salecker:2019] to set up reproducible experiments and focuses on sensitivity analysis, and RNetLogo is a more basic interface [@Thiele:2014].
+NetLogoR [@Bauduin:2019] is a complete translation of NetLogo into R.
 For the Repast library, RRepast provides a sophisticated interface [@Garcia:2016].

-Generic individual based simulation packages in R include the simmeR package for discrete event simulation [@Ucar:2017]develops a similar `R6` interface with linked C++ but is designed to consider queueing type processes rather than epidemiological simulation.
-SpaDES [@Mcintire:2021] is a complex generic discrete event simulator designed for large ecological models on raster landscapes.
-Finally NetLogoR [@Bauduin:2019] is a complete translation of NetLogo into R.
+Generic individual based simulation packages in R include the simmeR package for discrete event simulation [@Ucar:2017] which also utilizes a `R6` interface to lined C++ but is specialized for queueing type models.
+SpaDES [@Mcintire:2021] is a generic discrete event simulator designed for ecological models on raster landscapes.

-IBMPopSim [@Giorgi:2020] is a sophisticated R package that allows simulation of general continuous time individual based models for demography, based on a thinning (uniformization) algorithm to simulate exact trajectories.
+IBMPopSim [@Giorgi:2020] is a sophisticated R package for simulation of continuous time individual based models, but requires uses to input C++ code as a string which is then compiled, making it difficult to interface with the existing R ecosystem.

-However, it requires users to input C++ code as a string into the R interface which are compiled to give the rate function for each event, meaning use of other R packages to aid simulation is difficult. ibm [@Oliveros:2016] provides examples of simple, extensible, individual based models in R but does not provide a generic interface. ibmcraftr [@Tun:2016] allows creation of discretized CTMC simulations in R.
+ibm [@Oliveros:2016] provides examples of individual based models in R but does not provide a generic interface. ibmcraftr [@Tun:2016] allows creation of stochastic simulations in R.

-simecol [@Petzoldt:2007] provides classes to implement and distribute ecological models, but the focus is on structuring software projects to enhance reproducibility rather than providing tools for simulation.
+simecol [@Petzoldt:2007] provides classes to implement and distribute ecological models, but focuses on structuring software projects for reproducibility rather than providing tools for simulation.

 ### Epidemiological R Packages

 There are a variety of packages in R designed to simulate epidemic processes on networks.
-The SimInf package [@Bauer:2016] is able to run very large CTMC simulations of epidemics on networks taking advantage of R's C interface to preform most computations in C.
-However it doesn't support arbitrary waiting times, continuous or unbounded integer attributes for individuals, and has a highly structured API.
-The hybridModels package [@Fernando:2020] has similar capabilities but is fully implemented in R. epinet [@Groendyke:2018] and EpiDynamics [@Baquero:2020] are other R packages with similar functionality. nosoi [@Lequime:2020] is an agent-based simulation framework designed to simulate transmission chains to generate synthetic data for phylogenetic analysis, with specialized data structures for this purpose.
+SimInf [@Bauer:2016] is able to run very large simulations taking advantage of R's C interface to preform most computations in C, but has many constraints on the model dynamics. hybridModels [@Fernando:2020] has similar capabilities but is fully implemented in R. epinet [@Groendyke:2018] and EpiDynamics [@Baquero:2020] are other R packages with similar functionality. nosoi [@Lequime:2020] is an agent-based simulation framework designed to simulate transmission to generate synthetic data for phylogenetic analysis, with specialized data structures for this purpose.

-EpiILMCT [@Almutiry:2020] and EpiILM [@Warriyar:2020] are R packages implementing simulation and inference for continuous time models on networks or spatial grids, in continuous and discrete time, respectively, with computationally intensive routines coded in Fortran.
-The SPARSEMODr [@Mihaljevic:2021] package has similar capabilities, albeit programmed in C++.
-Both projects however restrict the transmission term (force of infection) to common mathematical forms (frequency and density-dependent), whereas `individual` makes no assumptions about how transition probabilities for individuals are calculated.
+EpiILMCT [@Almutiry:2020] and EpiILM [@Warriyar:2020] also simulate epidemics on networks, relying on a FORTRAN backend.
+SPARSEMODr [@Mihaljevic:2021] has similar capabilities, although with a C++ backend.
+These packages however restrict the transmission term (force of infection) to common mathematical forms (frequency and density-dependent), limiting generalizability.

-EpiModel [@Jenness:2018] is perhaps the closest R software we have reviewed, allowing simulation of highly detailed discrete time models on networks, using functionality from the statnet [@Handcock:statnet] project for network classes and algorithms.
-However due to its focus on networks, `individual` may be easier to get started with for other types of models (or vector borne diseases).
+EpiModel [@Jenness:2018] is perhaps the most relevant R software we have reviewed, allowing simulation of highly detailed discrete time models on networks, relying on the statnet [@Handcock:statnet] project for classes and algorithms.
+However due to its focus on directly transmitted diseases, individual may be more generic for other epidemiological sitautions (such as vector borne diseases).
 In addition it does not offer an interface for compiled code.

 # Overview

-The primitives in the `individual` package can be separated into variables, processes, events and rendering.
+The primitives in the individual package can be separated into variables, processes, events and rendering.
 Each primitive is designed to simplify and optimise a common challenge in the simulation of infectious disease models.